 PLEASE USE OUR A-Z INDEX TO NAVIGATE THIS SITE

-OCEAN CLEANING PROJECTS - [Left] The Cleaner Ocean Foundation would like to develop this multi-plastic collecting vessel as a not for profit enterprise, though they may need to consider commercial alternatives.
-[Center] The Baltimore river skimmer has collected hundreds of tons of litter since 2014.
-[Right] The Ocean Cleanup Project founded by Boyan Slat in 2012, aims to float 60 giant floating booms to scoop the plastic poop in the Pacific Garbage Patch.
+OCEAN CLEANING PROJECTS - [Left] The Cleaner Ocean Foundation would have liked to develop this multi-plastic collecting vessel, but found from no less than three applications for European Commission funding that the political will for such proposal was lacking - as a result the project is now effectively on ice.
+[Center] The Baltimore river skimmer has collected hundreds of tons of litter since 2014 - nice one!
+[Right] The Ocean Cleanup Project founded by Boyan Slat in 2012, was aiming to float 60 giant floating booms to scoop the plastic poop in the Pacific Garbage Patch.
 In 2019 he began operating Interceptor river skimmers.
+Well done Boyan!

 INSHORE CLEANING PROJECTS - [Left] In the US Alex Schulze and Andrew Cooper moved offshore with their Ocean Plastic Recovery Vessel in 2019.
 [Centre left] Hugo Tagholm is the chief executive of Surfers Against Sewage, a British charity aimed at improving water quality.
 [Centre right] SeaBin is being installed in marinas all over the world helping stop litter entering the oceans.
 [Right] 18 year old scientist Fionn Ferreira has a method for extracting microplastics from water using magnetite, winner of a Google science prize in July 2019.

 We are all contributing to the escalating plastic problem – mostly unknowingly - almost unavoidably, the way things stand.
 Help us and others like us to make a difference to reduce marine pollution into 2021.
 Think clean and pass on this message.
 The more people who know about the problem, the more they will care about disposal and recycling of plastics.